 As Flynn notes: “One area that gets overlooked all the time has to do with POTS lines.
 A POTS line – which stands for Plain Old Telephone Service – is also known as a landline.
 These lines can be used for alarms, elevators, modems, or voice lines.”
 He goes on to note that POTS lines are increasingly becoming expensive and unreliable as providers like Verizon or AT&T roll back support for this aging infrastructure.

 To remedy the problem, Flynn recommends a POTS replacement service that can be provided over a broadband connection or wireless LTE system.
-“We are particularly excited about wireless LTE as a replacement for POTS lines, for several reasons.
+“We are particularly excited about wireless LTE as a replacement for POTS lines for several reasons.
 One, it’s a seamless substitute for POTS lines used for alarms, elevators, point of sale, or voice services.
 Two, it’s highly reliable because it comes with broadband redundancy and battery backup.
-Three, there is real-time monitoring for performance and management – something you would never receive with a POTS line.
-And finally, it’s just much more cost effective than POTS.”
+Third, there is real-time monitoring for performance and management – something you would never receive with a POTS line.
+And finally, it’s just much more cost-effective than POTS.”